hbaltz/docker_image-debian8_lap/README.md

 ## Usage

-There are two main run-time settings that need to be passed to newly created container from this image:
+There are two main run-time settings that may need to be passed to newly created container from this image:
-* There is no EXPOSE statement in Dockerfile, so port must be exposed when starting container by adding `-p 80:80` to your `docker run` statement
+* Container provides HTTP service on port 80.
+If you want this port to be published on host interfaces add `-p 80:80` to your `docker run` statement
 * There is no VOLUME statement in Dockerfile, so data volume must be attached when starting container by adding `-v <path_to_your_datadir>:/var/www/` to your `docker run` statement

 ## Example